limurphy/VoodooI2C-DSDT/README.md

-Voodoo I2C-DSDT is a repository that is aiming at collecting various successful DSDTs for Voodoo I2C.
+VoodooI2C-DSDT is a repository that is aiming at collecting various successful DSDTs for Voodoo I2C.